Goal 5: Champion gender equality

 How the Government of Canada contributes

-Canada is working to strengthen its relationship with Indigenous women's organizations.
-Canada is finalizing and implementing whole-of-government agreements with 3 national Indigenous women's organizations: the Native Women's Association of Canada, Pauktuutit Inuit Women of Canada, and Les Femmes Michif Otipemisiwak.
-The agreements set out how the Government of Canada will work with these organizations to ensure that the voices of Indigenous women in Canada are heard.
-The government is also working with grassroots Indigenous women's and 2SLGBTQQIA+ organizations to help these organizations bring forward their priorities and perspectives to support the development of federal policy, as well as ensuring that their priorities, including those related to the environment, biodiversity loss, and climate change, are advanced.
+Canada is also working to strengthen its relationship with Indigenous women's organizations, including the 3 national Indigenous women's organizations: the Native Women's Association of Canada, Pauktuutit Inuit Women of Canada, and Les Femmes Michif Otipemisiwak.
+The government is also working with grassroots Indigenous women's and 2SLGBTQI+ organizations to help them bring forward their voices to ensure that government policies, programs, legislation, and services are reflective of grassroots priorities and perspectives.